toroso/fs4net/README.md

 The .NET framework leaves much to ask for when it comes to working with the file system. fs4net tries to amend at least some of these shortcomings.

 Find the latest version on [nuget.org](http://nuget.org/List/Packages/fs4net).
+Find builds on [teamcity.codebetter.com](http://teamcity.codebetter.com/project.html?projectId=project174).

 Goals
 -----